Tigru36/plant-website/README.md

 # _Green Thumb_

 #### _Green Thumb was created for all fellow humans in plants.
 Would you like to know how to care for them?
 Take a look!
-2/7/2019_
+2/7/2019_ This application is build using HTML, CSS, JavaScript and Bootstrap JS Framework.

 #### By _Kohichi Horii, Gary Bermudez, Ryan Dikeos, Doris Warren_